 Call it the Tuesday Night Worlds, Wednesday Hammer Fest or the Thursday night Throw Down and you have a recipe for fun and serious training.
 So how can athletes benefit from these harder and usually technical club rides?

 These rides can help a cyclist learn if he or she is ready to race.
-While they can be tested on a lab on an ergometer I have found a race simulation can be far more telling.
-By being able to hang on attack after attack or working on the front of a pace line heading into strong headwind and getting dropped into no mans land will test the fitness, attitudes and metal toughness of new cyclists that want to race.
+While they can be tested in a lab on an ergometer I have found a race simulation can be far more telling.
+By being able to hang on to attack after attack or working on the front of a pace line heading into strong headwind and getting dropped into no man’s land will test the fitness, attitudes and mental toughness of new cyclists that want to race.

 New racers can also benefit from these weeknight race simulations to build on fitness, develop bike-handling skills and continue to learn how to read a race.
 Reading a race can become one of the most valuable tools a mass start racer can have in their toolbox.
 Watching experienced riders and how they attack, answer attacks, sit in and sprint.
 It’s not always the strongest who wins at mass start races sometimes it’s the smartest!